Naeural AI OS -- Decentralized ubiquitous computing MLOps execution engine: Related work

 \emph{ONNX} \cite{bai2019onnx} is an open format for representing machine learning models, regardless of the technologies used to build them.
 It currently supports conversions from popular machine learning frameworks such as \emph{TensorFlow}\cite{abadi2016tensorflow}, \emph{PyTorch}\cite{paszke2019pytorch}, and \emph{SciKit-Learn}, and its purpose is to provide a framework-agnostic interface for machine learning applications.

-Finally, in relation to the \textbf{AiXpand} architecture, while the above-mentioned frameworks and technologies could be considered competing approaches for MLOps, most of them are in fact technologies that could be easily integrated and encapsulated within the \textbf{AiXpand Execution Engine Pipelines}.
+Finally, in relation to the \textbf{Naeural} architecture, while the above-mentioned frameworks and technologies could be considered competing approaches for MLOps, most of them are in fact technologies that could be easily integrated and encapsulated within the \textbf{Naeural Execution Engine Pipelines}.